MikhailEmv/MyGame/README.md

 # MyGame
-Repository for creating the game
+Repository of creating the game

 ## 18.04 - 03.05